shaik1002/biggitlabbomb/doc/update/upgrading_from_source.md

 ### 3. Update Ruby

-In GitLab 17.5 and later, we only support Ruby 3.2.x and have dropped support for Ruby 3.1.
+From GitLab 16.7, we only support Ruby 3.1.x and dropped support for Ruby 3.0.
 Be sure to upgrade if necessary.
 You can check which version you are running with `ruby -v`.

 [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/).